BorisNaguet/webtools-tapestry/README.md

 webtools-tapestry
 =================

-XA Web Tools for Tapestry: an eclipse plugin for developping on ApacheTapestry
+Webtools for Tapestry: an eclipse plugin for developping on Apache Tapestry, similar to WTP (Eclipse official Web Tools Platform, that doesn't cover Tapestry).